As a general guide, how do I estimate the sum insured?

 Construction Floor Area (CFA)

 CFA is the area of all building enclosed covered spaces measured to the outside face of the external walls including covered basement and above ground car park areas.
 You can obtain the CFA from the developer of your property.
-A strata-titled property such as condominiums are usually insured for property damage by the MCST under the Building Maintenance and Strata Management Acts 70.
+Strata-titled properties such as condominiums must be insured for property damage by the MCST under the Building Maintenance and Strata Management Act s70.

 Construction Cost